K Score – US Stocks

 |2018/12/3||AMD||ADV MICRO DEV||9|

 To test the performance of the K Score, we constructed two portfolios – Top Picks and Bottom Picks.
-The Top Picks portfolio comprises of all the United States stocks on the S&P 500 that are assigned with a K Score of 9, while the Bottom Picks portfolio have stocks in K Score of 1.
+The Top Picks portfolio is chosen from the largest 500 US stocks by market cap, and are assigned with a K Score of 9, while the Bottom Picks portfolio have stocks in K Score of 1.

 Figure 1.
 Cumulative Return of Top Picks and Bottom Picks Portfolios (2012-01-04 to 2019-04-02)